joshi442/Job-search-help/README.md

 This repo contains:

-1. Python bulk emailing script: It works through your gmail and you can send multiple Customized emails at once to recruiters.
+**1. Python bulk emailing script:** It works through your gmail and you can send multiple Customized emails at once to recruiters.
 Cold emailing really worked for me in getting interview calls from recruiters.